 “Suppliers of equipment and materials seldom take the initiative to devise new solutions – these are often the result of collaboration between suppliers and organisers,” she adds.

-She points to the washable, reusable glasses introduced at this year’s Øyafestivalen as an example of developing a solution to meet the festival’s demands.
+She points to the washable, reusable glasses introduced at the 2019 Øyafestivalen as an example of developing a solution to meet the festival’s demands.
 She hopes that this type of proactiveness will spread – not just to other festivals, but to all kinds of events.

 “I’d like to see washable cups everywhere, for example in coffee bars to eliminate single-use coffee cups.
 Think about all the coffee cups that you take a sip or two from and then set aside,” she says.